geopandas/geopandas/doc/source/docs/user_guide/fiona_to_pyogrio.rst

 Starting from GeoPandas 1.0, the global default will change from Fiona to Pyogrio.
 The main reason for this change is performance.
 Pyogrio is optimized for the use case relevant for GeoPandas: reading and writing in bulk.
-Because of this, speedups >5-20x can be expected.
+Because of this, in many cases speedups >5-20x can be observed.

 This guide outlines the (known) functional differences between both, so you can account for them when switching to Pyogrio.